Ikiru: Release

-In Japan, Toho released the film on 9 October 1952.
+In Japan, Toho released Ikiru on 9 October 1952.
 The film was screened in the 1954 Berlin International Film Festival.

 In the United States, the film was shown for a short time in California in 1956 under the title Doomed.
 It opened as Ikiru in New York City on 29 January 1960.
+Brandon Films released the film New York.
+The president of Brandon Films held a press conference on the day of release and claimed that US customs officials had detained his copy of the film after the inspector "questioned a scene or two".
+A customs spokesman responded that Brandon "was looking for publicity", and the film was released uncut.
 The film poster featured the stripper seen briefly in the film rather than Watanabe.